 Feed Program Administrators

-AgLicense records show that 3,836,967 tons of commercial feed was distributed in Colorado in large packages or in bulk during the calendar year 2019.
+AgLicense records show that 3,394,946 tons of commercial feed were distributed in Colorado in large packages or in bulk during the calendar year 2022.

 All companies distributing animal feed and treat products in Colorado are registered in the new online AgLicense system and distribution fees can be paid online.

 To have a new account created, please print the Colorado Commercial Feed Company Registration Application, and send it with a check for the $75.00 fee.
 You will receive a certificate of registration via email with the account number and PIN for your new online AgLicense account.
 Then you may register the small package products you intend to sell and upload their labels.